yotto1994/hello-world/README.md

 Hi!
 I'm Yot.

-I just wanna solve some big problems using what I've learned.
+I just wanna solve some big problems by using what I've learned.